-SR1.
+- SR1.
 Stagsden Rise, amounting to 4.15 hectares of land, is allocated to the development of a minimum of 80 residential dwellings and public open space.

-SR2.
-Of the 30% affordable housing units to be built within this site, at least three 1- or 2bedroom bungalows and two 2- or 3-bedroom houses that would meet the development's share of BRCC recommendation relating to retirement properties and starter homes.
-The development should also comply with the requirements for a site comprising this number of dwellings in the Bedford Borough Council's policy relating to housing mix in force at the time.

-SR3 No dwellings on this development should extend more than two stories from ground level
+Provision for the requirements listed within this Policy shall be included within the planning application for the development of the site.
+A Section 106 Agreement which includes the timescale for implementation of the provisions shall be reached prior to the grant of any planning permission. - SR2.
+Off the 30% affordable housing units to be built within this site, at least three 1- or 2-bedroom bungalows and two 2- or 3-bedroom houses are required to meet the development's share of BRCC recommendation relating to retirement properties and starter homes.
+The development shall also comply with the requirements for a site comprising this number of dwellings in the Bedford Borough Council's policy relating to housing mix in force at the time. - SR3.
+No dwellings on this development shall extend more than two stories from ground level. - SR4.

-SR4.
 New public green open space shall be created on the development in accordance with Policy AD28 of Bedford Borough Council's Allocations and Designations Local Plan.
-The green space should contain a play area.
+The green space shall contain a play area covering a range of age groups. - SR5.

-SR5.
 The site must comply with development plan requirements relating to flood risk and sustainable drainage systems.
-Natural England and the Environment Agency must be satisfied that sites designated under European Directive 92/43/EEC will not be adversely affected.

-SR6.
-Subject to agreement with the Highways Authority, a safe crossing point for pedestrians and cyclists should be provided across Stagsden Road to facilitate safe access to and from the existing bus stop on the north side of Stagsden Road

-SR7.
-There should be no regular vehicular access to his development from New Road or Lime Close but there should be scope for access for emergency services vehicles.

-SR8.
-Construction traffic associated with this site should be prohibited from New Road and Lime Close.

-SR9.
-The following design principles should be reflected in proposals for this site -

-The overall approach to built form, street layout and landscape and dwelling density should aim to minimise the visual impact of the development and integrate it sensitively with the surrounding area.
+Natural England and the Environment Agency must be satisfied that sites designated under European Directive 92/43/EEC will not be adversely affected. - SR6.
+Subject to agreement with the Highways Authority, a safe crossing point for pedestrians and cyclists shall be provided across Stagsden Road to facilitate safe access to and from the existing bus stop on the north side of Stagsden Road. - SR7.
+There shall be no regular vehicular access to this development from New Road or Lime Close but there shall be scope for access for emergency services vehicles. - SR8.
+Construction traffic associated with this site shall be prohibited from New Road and Lime Close. - SR9.
+The following design principles shall be reflected in proposals for this site - The overall approach to built form, street layout and landscape and dwelling density shall aim to minimise the visual impact of the development and integrate it sensitively with the surrounding area. - The developers shall incorporate effective renewable and low-energy solutions within the new development to help offset additional carbon usage associated with the site. - Appropriate highway interfaces, traffic-calming and pedestrian and cyclist safety measures shall be provided to further reduce the impact of the increased

-- The developers should incorporate effective renewable and low-energy solutions within the new development to help offset additional carbon usage associated with the site. - Appropriate highway interfaces, traffic-calming and pedestrian and cyclist safety measures should be provided to further reduce the impact of the increased traffic associated with the development in accordance with the Highway Authority Design Guidance. - Garage size and off-street parking should comply with Highways Authority/Local Authority policies in relation to these matters that are current at the time of construction. - An equipped playground should be provided within the green space on the western edge of the development.
+- traffic associated with the development in accordance with the Highway Authority Design Guidance. - Garage size and off-street parking shall comply with Highways Authority/Local Authority policies in relation to these matters that are current at the time of construction. - An equipped playground shall be provided within the green space on the western edge of the development.